archgrove/CoreStack/README.txt

 USAGE:

 Link all the files outside of the Tests directory, along with the contents of the JSON folder with your application.
+Link against SystemConfiguration.framework.
 Then just dive in - a typical usage might be as follows:

 0. Change the definition CS_API_KEY in CoreStackConstants to match your API key